jorwalk/data-engineering-gcp/practice-exam.md

 * D. Use Cloud Storage for storage.
 Link data as permanent tables in BigQuery and turn on the "Automatically detect" option in the Schema section of BigQuery.

-** Correct answer **
+**Correct answer**

-B. Use BigQuery for storage.
+* B. Use BigQuery for storage.
 Select "Automatically detect" in the Schema section.

-** Feedback **
+**Feedback**
-B (Correct Answer) - B is correct because of the requirement to support occasionally (schema) changing JSON files and aggregate ANSI SQL queries: you need to use BigQuery, and it is quickest to use 'Automatically detect' for schema changes.
+* B. (Correct Answer) - B is correct because of the requirement to support occasionally (schema) changing JSON files and aggregate ANSI SQL queries: you need to use BigQuery, and it is quickest to use 'Automatically detect' for schema changes.

-A is not correct because you should not provide format files: you can simply turn on the 'Automatically detect' schema changes flag.
+* A. is not correct because you should not provide format files: you can simply turn on the 'Automatically detect' schema changes flag.

-C and D are not correct because you should not use Cloud Storage for this scenario: it is cumbersome and doesn't add value.
+* C. and D. are not correct because you should not use Cloud Storage for this scenario: it is cumbersome and doesn't add value.

 ---
 Your infrastructure includes two 100-TB enterprise file servers.
 You need to perform a one-way, one-time migration of this data to the Google Cloud securely.
 Only users in Germany will access this data.
 You want to create the most cost-effective solution.
 What should you do?